Mika83AC/JS-Cheat-Sheet/README.md

 Once variables with `const` or `let` are declared, any attemp to declare them again will fail.

-### Declare all variables of a function on top of it
-Because of "Hoisting" problems.

 ### Shorthands with ES6 destructuring
 ```